Can You Paint Vinyl Windows?

 How to Paint Vinyl Windows in Four Steps

 - Sand the vinyl.
-Though you’re using a primer, lightly sand the vinyl with a medium grit sanding sponge.
+Even though you’re using a primer, lightly sand the vinyl with a medium grit sanding sponge.
 Just make sure you don’t accidentally sand the glass!

 - Prime it.
 Apply the primer with a brush, roller or spray — whatever method is easiest for you.
 We’d recommend a small foam roller.
 Make sure to tape off the glass and any other areas you don’t want to paint.